izayoijiichan/VGO/README.md

-# VGO 2
+# VGO

-VGO version 2.0 is a new type of 3D data format.
+VGO is a new type of 3D data format.

 ## Features

-- A proprietary format developed from VGO 1.0.
 - You can save basic information of 3D model such as `Node`, `Transform`, `Rigidbody`, `Collider`, `Mesh`, `BlendShape`, `Material`, `Texture`.
 - You can also save the information of `Human Avatar`, `SpringBone`, `Animation`, `Cloth`, `Light`, `ParticleSystem`, `Skybox` for use in Unity.
 - You can also save the information of `BlendShapePreset` for use in the application.